As an Alberta liquor manufacturer, you use invoices to track sales and give licensees an easy way to pay AGLC for your products.

 To pay with uncertified funds (such as a regular cheque), licensees must have a bank guarantee.
 You can find the bank guarantee amount in the Licensee Listing, which AGLC emails to you every month.
 The amount listed as the guarantee amount is the weekly limit of uncertified funds that the licensee can pay AGLC.
 You cannot accept uncertified funds from a licensee without an adequate guarantee amount.

 Note: The Licensee Listing only lists the licensees that have bank guarantees.
 To verify whether a licence is valid, use AGLC's Liquor provider search service.

 If you accept cash or cheques for your sales, you must submit two extra forms to AGLC within one day after you deposit the money.
 Both forms are in the same Deposit Slip spreadsheet:

-- AGLC Payment Form (2669): Use this form to track your payments received and deposited
+- Form 117: Use this form to track your payments received and deposited

 - Deposit Slip: Use this form to record your bank deposit details

 - Go to the BMO location that you chose as your preferred location

 - Deposit the money into AGLC's BMO account using the Deposit Slip form

 - Get a stamped copy of the Deposit Slip or a teller's receipt from your bank

 - Email both forms to LiquorRevenue@aglc.ca; Form 117 in Microsoft Excel format and either the Deposit Slip or the teller's receipt scanned as a PDF file